 - intentional damage, or neglect leading to damage, that is caused by any member of the household, pets or any visitor who enters the premises with the tenant's permission.

 To determine who is responsible for the cost of repairing damage to the property FACS will:

 - Take into account the type of damage and any information concerning liability the tenant gave FACS when reporting the damage.

 - Inspect the premises and document the damage where appropriate.

-- Discuss the items of damage with the tenant and record information the tenant or a third party gives FACS or LAHC about the possible cause of the damage.
+- Discuss the items of damage with the tenant and record information the tenant or a third party gives FACS about the possible cause of the damage.

 - Take into account the condition of the premises at the beginning of the tenancy, as stated in the Property Condition Report and any evidence of work undertaken on the property at the start or during the tenancy.

 - Take into account damage due to fair wear and tear, which LAHC is responsible to repair.